profi248/backuwup/docs/src/server.md

 ```

 ## Manual build process
 It's also possible to run the server without Docker.
-The server binary can be compiled and launched in an equivalent way to the client binary, except it depends on PostgreSQL development libraries instead of SQLite.
+The server binary can be compiled and launched in a similar way to the client binary, except it also depends on PostgreSQL development libraries.

 The PostgreSQL database needs to be run and managed separately.
-Credentials for the database can be set up in the `.env` file.
+Credentials for the database can be set up in the `server/.env` file.

 ## Production deployment
 For a production deployment, it's recommended to use the Docker setup, along with a reverse proxy (like nginx) that provides TLS support with a valid certificate.
 Using TLS in production is mandatory.